Do you receive reversals of previously adjudicated claims?

 This can be tricky as somewhere along the way the insurer likely communicated that they were going to take back money (in this example $50) from a particular claim and remittance and we need to locate this information in order to create the credit to pay the current claim.

-Once you know which past claim they are taking money from, you’ll unapply the insurer payment from the previous invoice which will create the $50 credit you need.
+Once you know which past claim they are taking money from, you’ll update the EOB for that claim which will create the $50 credit you need.
 The easiest way to do that will be to head to the Patient Profile>Billing >Purchase.
-Click View beside the date of service, scroll to the bottom and you’ll locate the linked insurer payment there.
+Click View beside the date of service and toggle on allow editing.

-Click into the link, unapply the payment then search for the current claim you’re recording.
+Scroll down to the bottom of the purchase screen, click on the payment link, then search for the current claim you’re recording.

 Once you’ve located the claim, you can edit the EOB and record this amount which will pay your current response.